 Action # Title Description Total Funds Contributing 2.1 School Climate and Culture Administration will continue to develop and implement strategies and best practices, including PBIS, to ensure our student discipline rate remains low.
-The implementation of these strategies and best practices will provide support to our students, staff and families to help identify potential issues with students and provide that student with the support needed.
+The implementation of these strategies and best practices will provide support to our students, staff and families to help identify potential issues with students and provide students with the support they need.
 While all students will benefit from this action, it is principally directed to our EL and SED students as measured by M2.7 and M2.9 \$10,000.00 Yes 2.2 School Counselor School Principal will hire school counselors at each site to provide education, prevention, and intervention services to help meet the academic and personal/social needs of students thereby removing barriers to learning and promoting academic achievement.
-Although all students will benefit from this action, it is principally directed to our EL and SED students as measured by M2.5 and M2.9 \$120,000.00 Yes 2.3 Director Student Support The Superintendent will hire a School Administrative Manager (SAM) to develop a program that will reduce the number of suspensions and reduce chronic absenteeism by providing resources for effective positive interventions and parent engagement.
-Although all students will benefit from this action, it is principally directed toward our EL and SED students as measured by M2.5 and M2.9 \$90,000.00 Yes
+Although all students will benefit from this action, it is principally directed to our EL and SED students as measured by M2.5 and M2.9 \$150,000.00 Yes 2.3 Director Student Support The Superintendent will hire a School Administrative Manager (SAM) to develop a program that will reduce the number of suspensions and reduce chronic absenteeism by providing resources for effective positive interventions and parent engagement.
+Although all students will benefit \$123,750.00 Yes